 - Season chicken with salt and pepper.
 Dredge with flour and shake off the excess.
 You don't know how to dredge?
 Go to "What is Dredging?" below.

-- Place 2 tablespoons butter and 2 tablespoons of olive oil in a large skillet.
+- Place 2 tablespoons of butter and 2 tablespoons of olive oil in a large skillet.
 Melt over medium-high heat.
 When butter and oil start to sizzle, add 2 pieces of chicken and cook for 3 minutes.
-When chicken is browned, flip and cook the other side for 3 minutes.
+When the chicken is browned, flip and cook the other side for 3 minutes.
 Remove and transfer to plate.

 - Melt 2 more tablespoons of butter and the remaining 2 tablespoons of olive oil.
 When the butter and oil start to sizzle, add the other 2 pieces of chicken and brown both sides in the same manner as described above.
 Remove your pan from the heat and place the chicken on the plate.